Spotlight on Nicola Miethke, a rising star in Naturopathy and Nutrition

 Nicola Miethke is an exception.
 Nicola is a proud alumni of the Australasian College of Natural Therapy (ACNT), now part of Torrens University Australia, with a degree in Bachelor of Health Science (Naturopathy).

 Nicola, tell us about yourself.
 What inspires you?

 I love what I do.
 I did a Bachelor of Health Science in Naturopathy at ACNT, and now I’m a clinical naturopath.
-What inspires me is helping people, and my ultimate goal is to find a way of reaching the masses with education around health and wellbeing.
+What inspires me is helping people, and my ultimate goal is to find a way of reaching the masses with education about health and well-being.

 I love what I do – at the end of the day, I feel purpose and meaning.
 We give everything we’ve got, our heart and soul to every client, and it’s very rewarding.

-Have you always dreamed of a career in Naturopathy?
+Have you always dreamed of a Naturopath career?

 I really didn’t know what I wanted to pursue in terms of my career for a long time.
 I originally started off in a Bachelor of Business – but it was my own health journey that got me to understand more about the natural health industry and that’s what sparked my interest in actually pursuing health as a career.

-This was what led me to seeing a naturopath, which gave me a greater awareness of herbal medicine.
-Through this experience, I really saw how incredible naturopathy could be – by helping people in a different way, a more expansive way, and more natural way.
+This was what led me to see a naturopath, which gave me a greater awareness of Western Herbal Medicine.
+Through this experience, I really saw how incredible naturopathy could be – by helping people in a different way, a more expansive way, and a more natural way.

-So initially, it seems you had an interest in both Nutrition and Naturopathy… how did you decide what to study?
+It seems you had an interest in both Nutrition and Naturopathy, how did you decide what to study?

 It can be a big step, going back to study after you’ve already graduated in another field.
 Tell us about the very moment you decided to leave your old life behind and start studying again.
 How did you feel?